yusaf/fragment-forms/README.md

 # Fragment Forms

-Fragment forms **is framework agnostic** and can be used as is, however was designed to be used as a scaffolding to build framework specific libraries.
+Fragment forms **is framework agnostic** and can be used as is, however it was designed to be used as a scaffolding to build framework specific libraries.

 Fragment forms is a new approach to form handling by taking advantage of the name attribute with a few naming conventions!